-For Fall Semester Entry June 1
+For Fall Semester Entry

-For Spring Semester Entry October 1
+For Spring Semester Entry

-For Summer Term Entry March 1
+For Summer Term Entry

+October 1

+March 1

 University regulations require that all international students be covered by health, accident, and repatriation insurance programs.
-It is necessary that each international student show proof that he/she is currently insured by a valid health, accident, and repatriation policy from a U.S. insurance company or enroll in the Southeastern Student Health Program at the time of registration.
+It is necessary that each international student show proof that they are currently insured by a valid health, accident, and repatriation policy from a U.S. insurance company, or enroll in the Southeastern Student Health Program at the time of registration.